CSRD preparation made simple

 Moreover, the CSRD significantly expands the scope of corporate sustainability reporting.
 If you were to list all individual requirements stated in the various European Sustainability Reporting Standards (ESRS) documents, you would end up with a list of close to a thousand items.
 No wonder therefore that companies can feel overwhelmed by the prospect of having to comply with the CSRD within a relatively short timeframe.

 Four reasons not to feel overwhelmed by the CSRD

 There is no question that the CSRD is highly ambitious and will require significant change to how companies manage and report on sustainability matters.
-Yet many of the requirements are not new and companies will find that have many of the data already and can build on existing initiatives.
+Yet many of the requirements are not new and companies may find that they have the much of the data already collected and can build on existing initiatives.
 Here are four reasons not to feel overwhelmed.

 - The CSRD provides structure to ongoing sustainability strategy development and implementation.